prometheus/prometheus/GOVERNANCE.md

 The Prometheus Project usually runs by informal consensus, however sometimes a formal decision must be made.

-Depending on the subject matter, as laid out in [Decision Making](#decision-making), different methods of voting are used.
+Depending on the subject matter, as laid out [above](#decision-making), different methods of voting are used.

 For all votes, voting must be open for at least one week.
 A vote may be called and closed early if enough votes have come in one way that further votes cannot change the final decision.